Dan-Zed/multicam_view/README.md

    - "Test Captures Dir" to check directory permissions
    - "Test Capture API" to verify single camera capture
    - "Test Full Pipeline" to test the entire capture process
+3. Check the log file (`multicam.log`) for detailed error information

-### Camera Configuration
+### Memory Issues

-The system is configured for:
-- Low-resolution (640x480) streaming for the live view
-- High-resolution (4056x3040) capture when taking photos
-- Camera 4 (index 3) is marked as broken in the current configuration
+The application now includes explicit memory management with garbage collection at critical points.
+If you experience memory-related issues:

+1. Review the memory usage reported in the logs during captures
+2. Ensure the system has sufficient free memory
+3. Consider reducing the capture resolution in the CONFIG settings

 ## Project Structure

-- `camera_manager.py`: Core camera control functionality
+- `camera_manager.py`: Core camera control functionality with memory management
-- `cam.py`: Flask web application routes
+- `cam.py`: Flask web application routes and endpoints
 - `run.py`: Application startup script
 - `templates/`: HTML templates for the web interface
-- `docs/`: Project documentation and progress reports
+- `docs/`: Project documentation and architecture details
+- `captures/`: Directory for saved images
-- `test_*.py`: Test scripts for different components
+- `logs/`: Directory for log files

-## License

-MIT License